OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 If you cancel your subscription within ten (10) days following such notice by Grammarly in accordance with the two preceding paragraphs, then Grammarly will refund you a pro-rated portion of any pre-paid Fees for the affected Services applicable to the cancelled portion of the pre-paid subscription term, if any.

-Links to Third Party Sites
+Links to third party sites

 Any links on the Site to third party websites are provided for your convenience only.
 If you choose to access third party websites or obtain products or services from third parties, you do so entirely at your own risk and such access is between you and such third party.
 Grammarly does not warrant or make any representation regarding the legality, accuracy or authenticity of content presented by such websites or any products or services offered by third parties and shall have no liability for any loss or damages arising from the access or use of such websites, products or services.

-Consent to Receive Email
+Consent to receive emailFor users located outside of the European Economic Area (EEA):

 Your registration to use the Site and/or Services constitutes your consent to receive email communications from Grammarly, including messages regarding customer service issues and other matters.
 You may opt not to receive email correspondence, other than technical notifications and email regarding issues related to your account and your use of the Site and Services, at any time by following the link included in the email messages.

+For users located in the European Economic Area (EEA):

+We only send marketing communications to users located in the European Economic Area (EEA) with your prior consent, and you may withdraw your consent at any time by clicking the “unsubscribe” link found within Grammarly emails and changing your contact preferences.
+Please note you will continue to receive transactional messages related to our Services, even if you unsubscribe from marketing emails.

-Data Collection and Privacy
+Data collection and privacy

 Grammarly does not collect personally identifiable information from you except to the extent you have explicitly given such information to Grammarly.
 Grammarly’s information practices are further described in its privacy policy, which is available at: grammarly.com/privacy-policy (the “Privacy Policy”).
-The Privacy Policy is an integral part of this Agreement and is expressly incorporated by reference, and by entering into this Agreement you agree to (i) all of the terms of the Privacy Policy, and (ii) Grammarly’s utilization of data as described in the Privacy Policy is not an actionable breach of your privacy or publicity rights.
+The Privacy Policy is an integral part of this Agreement and is expressly incorporated by reference, and by entering into this Agreement you agree to (i) all of the terms of the Privacy Policy, and (ii) Grammarly’s use of data as described in the Privacy Policy is not an actionable breach of your privacy or publicity rights.

 Grammarly may from time to time update or revise the Privacy Policy.
 If Grammarly updates or revises the Privacy Policy, Grammarly will notify you either by email to your most recently provided email address, by posting the updated or revised Privacy Policy on the Site or by any other manner chosen by Grammarly in its commercially reasonable discretion.
 Your use of the Site, Services or Software following any such update or revision constitutes your agreement to be bound by and comply with the Privacy Policy as updated or revised.